 If you’re looking to raise a mortgage on a short-term holiday let property then you’ll need a specific mortgage.
-The number of lenders who offer these types of mortgages is more limited however The Principality Building Society has always stood out as being user-friendly and efficient for my buyers.
+The number of lenders who offer these types of mortgages is more limited.
+However, The Principality Building Society has always stood out as being user-friendly and efficient for my buyers.

 What maintenance costs are involved in owning a holiday home?

 A reliable and honest caretaker is essential when it comes to looking after your holiday home.
-They’ll be able to identify any issues that need addressing and ensure the property is maintained to the standard that guests expect.
+They’ll be able to identify any issues and ensure the property is maintained to the standard that guests expect.
 We’re very lucky to have so many local companies dedicated to providing this service in the Salcombe area.
 Luxury holiday lettings agent Salcombe Finest will be able to advise you on a good match for your home.